nozerx/peer-to-peer-app-v0.01/README.md

  This project has some major drawbacks
  * won't work with more than two nodes
+ * has some major design flaws

+ Anyone is welcome to make any changes they seem necessay, unless it breaks the code.

  This project is part of a self help excercise to improve and familiarize with libp2p